dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 - [Functions Are Center Stage](#functions-are-center-stage)
 <hr/>
 <br>

 Julia is a programming language that has a tremendous amount to offer scientific research and development.
-When people are introduced to Julia, the most common pitch is that it is fast.
-Indeed, it is fast.
-Julia is a just-in-time (JIT) compiled language, meaning that types can be defined or are inferred by the compiler and that the compiler can optimize code at run time.
-Julia is as fast as C while reading like Python.
-That being said – I think this undersells the language. <br><br>

-In my experience, speed is often not a critical factor in scientific R&D programming development.
-For ML purposes, languages like Python have best in class libraries that get things done efficiently and correctly.
-This isn’t to say that there aren’t cases where speed really matters – I have developed Julia projects that reduced program run times from 30 minutes to less than a second and this was a substantial and meaningful result for the project.
-In most cases, speed is not a sufficient concern to warrant thinking about a new language.
-So then, why Julia?<br><br>
+Python excels as a general purpose programming language and as a wrapper for neural network implementations, whereas R excels at data analysis, statistics, and its robust library of bioinformatics packages.
+What is missing from the computational biology toolkit is a language that is easy to write, read, while maximizing performance on numerical and sequence based data.
+This is the niche that Julia fills.<br><br>

 ## Native Project Management and Reproducibility